 - How does it protect us?

-Salvation means being saved—receiving deliverance.
-Salvation and eternal life are gifts God greatly desires to give to mankind: “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth” (1 Timothy 2:3-4).
-For more information on salvation click here
+Salvation means being saved from our old lifestyle of addiction—receiving forgiveness from our past mistakes (the Bible calls them sin), and as a result, freedom from our past.
+Forgiveness and eternal life are gifts God greatly desires to give to everyone: “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth” (1 Timothy 2:3-4).

 What does a helmet have to do with salvation?
 A helmet protects a soldier against damaging and deadly blows to the head.
 Spiritually speaking, the helmet of salvation provides hope and protects the mind against anything that would disorient or destroy the Christian, such as discouragement or deceit.